-A Disabled Facilities Grant helps towards the cost of adapting your home to enable you to continue to live there.
+A Disabled Facilities Grant is an assessed need and means tested grant.
+It is designed to help towards the cost of adapting your home to enable you to continue to live there.
 A grant is paid when the council considers that changes are necessary to meet your needs, and that the work is reasonable and practical.

 Who can get a Disabled Facilities Grant?

 You can claim if you, or someone living in your property, is disabled and:

 - you, or the person on whose behalf you are applying, are either the owner or tenant (including licensees) of the property

 - you can certify that you, or the person on whose behalf you are applying, intend to occupy the property as your/their only or main residence throughout the grant period - currently five years

 A landlord may apply on behalf of a disabled tenant.